 - recommendations from the Scottish Government on specific policy areas pertinent to the sector, that are intended to foster good practice and keep people safe

-Our revised Strategic Framework is the main source of information for this guidance, but is adaptable to track the baseline (protective) measures.
-It makes clear that some of these measures, provided for either by regulations or in guidance, will be expected to continue, including:
+The Strategic Framework (November 2021) is the main source of information for this Guidance.
+It makes clear what the national measures, provided for either by regulations or in guidance, are:

-Universities and colleges are expected to continue taking all reasonable steps to protect staff, outsourced workers, students, visitors and others from coronavirus, including to engage in COVID-19 risk assessment work, and involve trade unions and student bodies in any review of such work.
+Universities and colleges are expected to continue taking all reasonable steps to protect staff, outsourced workers, students, visitors and others from coronavirus.
+By law, institutions will continue to undertake appropriate COVID-19 risk assessment work, and involve trade unions and student bodies in such work.